Australian land hermit crab

 The Australian land hermit crab (Coenobita variabilis) is a terrestrial hermit crab species, native to Australia.
 It is a nocturnal, omnivorous crustacean.
 They are gregarious and thrive in tropical areas near water.

 Distribution

 The Australian land hermit crab is endemic to northern parts of Australia including northern Western Australia, Northern Territory and northern Queensland.

 Biology

 The Australian land hermit crab (Coenobita variabilis) reaches a carapace length of 40 mm.
 They closely resemble the Pacific hermit crab (Coenobita compressus) in appearance and they both have a shortened aquatic development stage.

 Australian land hermit crabs are light brown to pale brown in colour, with two dark ovals on the front of the head.
 Their eyestalks are long and are the same colour as the body.
 Each claw has a dark vertical stripe.
 They have dark brown spots all over the legs.
 The abdomen is short and fat.
-Hermit crabs hide by camouflaging. hermit crabs pick shells that help them blend into their surroundings, using their vision to find the best match.
+They hide by camouflaging and pick shells that help them blend into their surroundings, using their vision to find the best match.